 Build Your Imam Bayıldı

-Once you have stuffed all the aubergines with your vegetables, mix one teaspoon of salça (tomato or red pepper puree) into 150 mls of water and pour this over the top of your aubergines and into the oven tray.
+Once you have stuffed all the aubergines with your vegetables, mix one teaspoon of salça (tomato paste or red pepper puree) into 150 millilitres (approximately 10 tablespoons) of water and pour this over the top of your aubergines and into the oven tray or baking dish.

 Imam Bayıldı – Ingredients & Method

 Here’s what you need to make one of the most famous traditional Turkish recipes, imam bayıldı.